 Enforceability of Intercreditor Agreements in Bankruptcy: Maximizing Recovery for First and Second Lienholders

-This CLE webinar will provide guidance to commercial finance counsel seeking to enforce or resist enforcement of intercreditor agreements during bankruptcy proceedings.
-The panel will discuss ways that first-lien and second-lien lenders can best protect their economic interests in the event of bankruptcy.
+This CLE webinar will guide commercial finance counsel in drafting intercreditor agreements, and those seeking to enforce or resist enforcement of intercreditor agreements during bankruptcy proceedings.
+The panel will discuss ways that first lien and second lien lenders can best protect their economic interests in the event of bankruptcy.

 - Recent case law on the enforceability of intercreditor agreements in bankruptcy proceedings